Kyle Nelson (gridiron football)

-Kyle Nelson (born October 3, 1986) is an American–Canadian professional football long snapper for the BC Lions of the Canadian Football League (CFL).
+Kyle Nelson (born October 3, 1986) is an American–Canadian professional football long snapper.
 He played college football at New Mexico State University.
 He was signed by the New Orleans Saints as an undrafted free agent in 2011.

 Early life

 He attended China Spring High School for his senior year where he started at tight end and was the team's long snapper on special teams.

 College career

 He played College football at New Mexico State as the backup Tight end, Fullback and Long snapper.

 Professional career

 New Orleans Saints

 On July 27, 2011, he signed with the New Orleans Saints as an undrafted free agent.
 On September 3, 2011, he was released.
 On September 4, he was signed to the practice squad.
 On September 5, he was released from the practice squad.

 Kansas City Chiefs

 On September 7, 2011, he signed with the Kansas City Chiefs to join the practice squad.